tommywong811/fyp-frontend/docs/typesOfPlugins/README.md

 #### others
 `others` - object

-A object with any custom properties of the map item other than the the default `name`, `url` and `photo` It can be defined when other plugin calls `openOverlayHandler`
+A object with any custom properties of the map item other than the the default `name`, `url` and `photo`.

 ## MobileOverlayContentPlugin